lfreist/hwinfo/README.md

 hwinfo provides an easy-to-use and modern C++ API for retrieving hardware information of your systems components such as CPU, RAM, GPU, Disks, Mainboard, ...

 hwinfo automatically uses the latest C++ standard supported by your compiler.
-C++20 is required for GPU OpenCL support if enabled (configurable with `NO_OCL`).
+C++20 is required for GPU OpenCL support if enabled (configurable with `HWINFO_GPU_OPENCL`).

 > **Note**
 >